 The Need for Bigger Funding

-Many politicians have demonstrated unwillingness or inability to effectively and amply care for public lands.
-However, numerous recreationists such as hikers, bikers, hunters, campers, and fishers have the opportunity to finance an assuring future for these lands by means of looking for solutions themselves instead of the Congress.
+Many politicians have demonstrated an unwillingness or inability to effectively and amply care for public lands.
+However, numerous recreationists through research by the staff of Bikersrights – hikers, bikers, hunters, campers, and fishers have the opportunity to finance an assuring future for these lands by means of looking for solutions themselves instead of the Congress.

 28 national parks last year have established records of visits.
 That kind of popularity as well as positive reception for our national parks should ideally be directed to maintain and care for them better.
 Funding of the Congress to the National Park Service rather has barely moved for a decade after the adjustment for inflation.
 Meanwhile, for the past 5 years, the full-time workforce of the agency has been reduced by 8% even as visitation rose 15%, system wide.